wifisensing/PicoScenes-Manual/source/scenarios.rst

                 -i 3 --mode injector --preset TX_CBW_160_HESU --repeat 1e5 --delay 5e3; // Let <3> do Tx, this line is blocking
                 -q // program quit when Tx finished."

-These two commands needs some explanations:
+Let's explain these two commands:

-- The ``array_prepare_for_picoscenes`` adds monitor interfaces for the 3/4/5 NICs and change their working channels to '5955 160 6025'.
-See :doc:`/channels` for more examples.
+- The ``array_prepare_for_picoscenes`` command adds monitor interfaces for NICs 3, 4, and 5, and sets their working channels to '5955 160 6025'.
+Refer to the :doc:`/channels` section for more examples.
-- The CLI input is a multi-line input, each line for a NIC.
-The line separation is the semicolon (**;**).
+- The CLI input is a multi-line input, where each line corresponds to a NIC.
+Lines are separated by semicolons (**;**).

-  - The 2nd and 3rd lines put NIC <4> and <5> to logger mode and activate the corresponding live-plot.
-Please note *the logger mode is non-blocking*.
-It is the non-blocking design that actually enables the multi-NIC concurrent Rx and CSI measurement.
+  - The second and third lines put NIC 4 and 5 into logger mode and activate the corresponding live plot.
+Please note that *logger mode is non-blocking*.
+This non-blocking design enables concurrent Rx and CSI measurement for multiple NICs.
-  - The 4th line specifies NIC <3> to transmit 160 MHz CBW HESU format frames for 10000 times.
+  - The fourth line specifies that NIC 3 should transmit frames with a 160 MHz CBW in HESU format for 10000 times.
-  - The last line ``-q`` or ``--quit`` means *exit the program when no jobs*.
+  - The last line ``-q`` or ``--quit`` indicates that the program should exit when there are no more jobs to process.

-.. hint:: There is a more comprehensive explanation for this multi-line format, see :ref:`cli-format-explanation`.
+.. hint:: For a more comprehensive explanation of this multi-line format, please refer to the :ref:`cli-format-explanation` section.

 .. _csi-by-5300-and-9300:
 CSI Measurement using QCA9300 and IWL5300  NICs